-I have opened UP SUBMISSIONS TO ALL.
-I realize that writing students (virtually everyone has been a writing student) as well as teachers need to have a voice in Teach.
+SUBMISSIONS ARE OPEN TO ALL, although I prefer writing that is either written by composition teachers and writing students OR about teaching and learning.
+I believe that writing students (virtually everyone has been a writing student) need to have a voice in Teach.
 Write.
-However, I do request that in your required third person bio that you include your composition teacher experience, if you have any, or explain the impact writing instruction has had on you.
-I am open to both positive and negative experiences as long as writers don’t blame English teachers for everything that has gone wrong in their lives.
+However, I do request that in your required third-person bio you include your composition teacher experience, if you have any, or explain the impact writing instruction has had on you.
+I am open to both positive and negative experiences as long as you don’t blame English teachers for everything that has gone wrong in your life.

 - No previous publication experience necessary.
 I am looking for work in the following categories:

 - Flash Fiction, any theme or genre except erotica, extremely violent pieces or those laden with profanity.
-Under 1,ooo words
+Under 1,000 words

 - Short Fiction, any theme or genre, 1,000-5,000 words, ditto on the exceptions